 Due to the slope of the tooth surface, chain tension is pulling the rollers outward, parallel to the tooth surface, as well as forward.
 Each roller can roll outward on the tooth surface, though with some internal friction.
 The roller which is about to disengage from the sprocket is held down by the link behind it, and so forth.
 Force which cannot be taken up by each roller is passed to the next roller, and so on, back around the sprocket -- in tension from each link pin to the previous one.
 The sum of all the forces which sprocket teeth apply to the rollers must be in the opposite direction from the chain pull, and in line with the chain.

 For the force on a new sprocket to be in line with the chain, the first few rollers (fewer with a smaller sprocket) must take most of the load.
 As mentioned, the first roller pushes the sprocket downward.
-As many as a few rollers behind the first one, depending on tooth form and sprocket size, may also push the sprocket downward.
+A few rollers behind the first one, depending on tooth form and sprocket size, may also push the sprocket downward.
 At some point depending on the tooth form, the changing angle around the sprocket allows rollers to begin pushing upward to cancel the downward push from the first few rollers.
 Farther back yet, a roller or rollers may be completely disengaged from the backs of the teeth, possibly resting in the valleys between teeth.
-If so, rollers can only push inward radially.
-There is no chain tension at this location beyond what is matched by tension from the return run or due to friction.
-And farther back yet, rollers approaching the return run of chain may be engaging the opposite faces of the teeth, depending on the width of the teeth and on chain wear.
+These rollers can only push inward radially.
+There is no chain tension at this location beyond what is matched by tension from the return run and/or due to friction.
+And farther back yet, rollers approaching the return run of chain may be engaging the opposite faces of the teeth, depending on the width of the teeth, tension of the return run and chain wear.